edvalas/DataRepProject/README.md

 ###List of total Penalty points issued by Month.

 For Example
-url: *https://rsa.ie/documents/penaltypointsstats/(Year)/(Month)* , you can replace (Year) and (Month) with a value for the year and month to show data for that given year and month.
+url: *https://rsa.ie/documents/penaltypointsstats/(Year)/(Month)* , you can replace (Year) and (Month) with a value for the year and month to show data table for that given year and month.

-The Url: https://rsa.ie/documents/penaltypointsstats/2015/January will return the total data of issued penalty points for the month of January of  2015.
+The Url: https://rsa.ie/documents/penaltypointsstats/2015/January will return the data table of issued penalty points for the month of January of 2015.

-The data is returned in JSON and for the year will be displayed with the following properties:
+The data is returned in JSON and for the given year & month, it will be displayed with the following properties:

-**- ID of the table - year/month(2015 January - 15-01)**
+**- ID of the table - year/month(2015 January - id = 15-01)**

 **- Year of the Data**